 God used His Words, which is Jesus, to create everything (John 1:3, Hebrews 1:2, and 11:3), that’s why God said: “Let there be light”. now God could see and examine the light, and God saw that it did what it was supposed to do, and concluded that it was good.

 The light, no moon, no sun, and no stars

 Before the light came, the darkness ruled, but when the light came God made it rule both the day and the night.
 Then there was evening and morning the first day.
 The darkness was there, the light was created, the evening and the morning became reality and we had the first day.
-God created the light, the night and the day, but at that point, in creation, there were no sun, no moon, and no stars.
+God created the light, the night and the day, however at that point, in creation, there were no sun, no moon, and no stars.
 The light, the day and night do not depend on the sun going down and coming up.
 Our feeling of time is linked to the sun going up and down, in fact, the sun is not going up and down, it is standing still, not moving at all.

 What we cannot see makes what we can see

 The earth is spinning around itself in one day and circling around the sun in one year.
 This spinning and moving of the earth are giving us the timing of days, weeks, months, springtime, summer, autumn and winter.
 All timing God created without the sun, God does not need anything physical to create things.
 It is the other way around, all the physical need the none-physical to be created.
-What we cannot see makes what we can see (Hebrews 11:3).
+What we cannot see, makes what we can see (Hebrews 11:3)

 - Why is the name of God YHWH?